MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/controls/control-barcodereader.md

 ## Description

 The control opens a native scanner on Android and iOS devices.
-The scanner supports two scanning modes: **Automatically scan** where a barcode, a QR code, or a data-matrix code is automatically scanned when in view as well as **Select to scan** where.
+The scanner supports two scanning modes: **Automatically scan** where a barcode is scanned as soon as it is detected as well as **Select to scan** where the user can determine which of the detected barcodes to scan.
 The control doesn't support scanning in a web browser.

 > [!NOTE]
 > The barcode scanner control is supported on Android and iOS devices.
 All other platforms will show a warning that some features of the app won't work.